chrisgomelan/Final-Project/README.md

 The C++ Syntax Challenge is designed to help you practice and improve your C++ syntax skills.
 It presents you with various coding scenarios, and your task is to provide the correct C++ syntax to solve each problem.

 ## How to Play:
-Before we begin, you need to input your name and choose the difficulty level that suits your skill level and preference.
+When you start the game, you need to input your name.
+And after that, it will displayed the mechanics and you will proceed in choosing the difficulty level that suits your skill level and preference.

 Here are the available difficulty levels: